gdborton/smallchat/README.md

 Smallchat is a small application built as part of an interview process where I was asked to build something cool in less than 100 lines of code.

-The resulting application is a chat app, that *prompts users with a rotating topic* to discuss.
+The resulting application is a chat app, that **prompts users with a rotating topic** to discuss.
 Sort of like guided (but not enforced) small talk.

 Lines of code including `src/`, `index.html`, and `index.js` is exactly 100 lines.
-I didn't include any libraries or `package.json` in this count.
+I didn't include any libraries, this readme, or the `package.json` in this count.

 ## Running the application